View Nikola Kolovic's Obituary on NewsItem.com and share memories

 ###

 KOLOVIC - Nikola Kolovic, 63, of 317 state Route 2026, Coal Township.
-A funeral Mass will be celebrated at 11 a.m.
-Wednesday, with the Rev. Martin Kolos officiating, at Mother Cabrini Church, 214 N. Shamokin St., Shamokin.
+A funeral Mass will be held at 11 a.m.
+Wednesday, with the Rev. Martin Kobos officiating, in Mother Cabrini Church, 214 N. Shamokin St., Shamokin.
 Burial will follow the service in All Saints Cemetery, Elysburg.
 Viewing will be held from 10 a.m. until the time of service in Mother Cabrini Church, 214 N. Shamokin St., Shamokin.
 Arrangements are being cared for by Farrow-C.J.
 Lucas Funeral and Cremation Service, 240 W. Chestnut St., Shamokin, Lori Ann Campbell, supervisor.
 To send condolences to the family, go to www.farrowfh.com.